 A Japanese board game called The Game Of Twin Peaks comes with this map-based game board, which is clearly a combination of two of the “Access Guide” maps above.

 When fiction meets reality.
 Twede’s, the restaurant that served as Norma’s Double R Diner in the pilot, is selling its own map to the surrounding filming locations in North Bend and Snoqualmie.
 Here’s a picture of that one.

 Here’s another map to the film sites, quite possible courtesy of the old Alpine Blossom & Gift Shoppe in North Bend that used to sell Twin Peaks merchandise.

 Robert Farkas‘ mom forbade him to watch Twin Peaks when he was a child, so he dedicated this map to her.
 I’m loving the little gazebo and the Timber Falls Motel!
 You can buy a print here.

 This is the map created for the studio-sponsored Twin Peaks: Fire Walk With Me premiere event held in North Bend in August 1992.

-The most recent map, which highlights all the must see spots in the fictional town, was created by M. Walton Keys for his sister’s 23rd birthday.
+One of the most recent maps highlights all the must see spots in the fictional town and was created by M. Walton Keys for his sister’s 23rd birthday.